danielfett/draft-dpop/main.md

-In DPoP, the prevention of token replay at a different endpoint (see (#objective)) is achieved through the binding of the DPoP proof to a certain URI and HTTP method.
+In DPoP, the prevention of token replay at a different endpoint (see (#objective)) is achieved through the binding of the DPoP proof to a certain URI and HTTP method plus the optional server-provided nonce.
 DPoP, however, has a somewhat different nature of protection than TLS-based methods such as OAuth Mutual TLS [@RFC8705] or OAuth Token Binding [@I-D.ietf-oauth-token-binding] (see also (#Token_Replay) and (#request_integrity)).